By Your Side Throughout Probate And Estate Administration

 Probate is the legal proceeding by which a decedent’s estate is collected, accounted for, administered and distributed.
 After a loved one has died, handling probate matters can add to an already difficult time.

-The length of a probate depends greatly on the size of the estate, the number of creditors, and the relationships among the Personal Representative, heirs, and beneficiaries.
-For an average-sized estate with few creditors and amicable parties, the entire process generally takes less than year.
+The length of a probate depends greatly on the size of the estate, the number of creditors, and the relationships among the personal representative, heirs and beneficiaries.
+For an average-sized estate with few creditors and amicable parties, the entire process generally takes less than a year.
 Estates with real property, such as a house, tend to take longer.

-Minnesota requires that a Personal Representative notify (by publication in a local newspaper or by mail) any possible and known creditors of the decedent, and to pay legitimate claims.
-During the creditors’ period, the Personal Representative will likely deal with valuing, consolidating, or liquidating the Estate’s assets.
-After the creditors’ period is over, the Personal Representative may make distributions to creditors, heirs, or beneficiaries.
+- Notify (by publication in a local newspaper or by mail) any possible and known creditors of the decedent, and to pay legitimate claims.
+During the creditors’ period, the personal representative will likely deal with valuing, consolidating or liquidating the estate’s assets.
+After the creditors’ period is over, the personal representative may make distributions to creditors, heirs or beneficiaries.
 An estate can close once all of the assets are transferred out of the decedent’s name, all legitimate claims are satisfied, all beneficiary interests are satisfied, and applicable tax returns are filed and paid.

-- Other responsibilities of a Personal Representative include creating an estate inventory of all of the decedent’s assets (real and personal) that includes applicable titling and date-of-death values, managing the estate assets until the Court approves the closing of the estate, keeping accurate records of the Estate’s transactions, and making distributions to creditors, heirs, or beneficiaries.
+- Create an estate inventory of all of the decedent’s assets (real and personal).
+This inventory may include applicable titling and date-of-death values, managing the estate assets until the court approves the closing of the estate, keeping accurate records of the estate’s transactions, and making distributions to creditors, heirs or beneficiaries.

 Whether or not the personal representative elects to take a fee for his or her services, the personal representative should keep track of the time he or she spends working on the administration of the estate.
 Our attorneys are well-versed in these accounting requirements as well as the time-consuming tasks that can add stress and uncertainty to the probate process.
 From the beginning until the end of your probate matter, you can rely on us to remain by your side, providing the sound counsel that you need.